woossi0/suite/docs/usermanual/source/sysadmin/manager/index.rst

 `Apache Tomcat <http://tomcat.apache.org>`_ is the application server used on Linux-based installations of OpenGeo Suite.
 While Apache Tomcat has a graphical manager for loading and managing web applications, **the Tomcat Manager is not loaded with OpenGeo Suite by default**.

-This section will show you how to install the Tomcat Manager.
+This section will show you how to install and perform basic tasks with Tomcat Manager.

 .. note:: The Tomcat service used by OpenGeo Suite is pulled in from standard repository sources, and is not specific to OpenGeo Suite.
 The same is true for the Tomcat Manager.